 To be published, a paper must be relevant, meaning the overall topic is important enough to have warranted some discussion.
 But a paper must also add novel information to its field.
 This article discusses the balancing act of finding something new in a legal field that has already drawn attention.

-Eugene Volokh, "Finding What to Write About (The Claim)" in Academic Legal Writing: Law Review Articles, Student Notes, Seminar Papers, and Getting on Law Review4th ed.
-(2010)
+Eugene Volokh, "Finding What to Write About (The Claim)" in Academic Legal Writing: Law Review Articles, Student Notes, Seminar Papers, and Getting on Law Review, 5th ed.
+(2016)

 Tips for research, writing each section of your article, editing your early drafts, and entering competitions or submitting articles for publication.

-A Short & Happy Guide to Advanced Legal Research (Ann Walsh Long, 2022) (West Academic password required off campus)
+A Short & Happy Guide to Advanced Legal Research (Ann Walsh Long, 2022) (available on campus, remotely with ASURITE, or with an ASU West Academic account)

 Chapter 7 of this brief volume goes into depth on the process of finding, planning, and writing an extended academic paper on the law similar to what professors produce.
 It recommends seeking expert guidance on a topic and identifies several fertile sources, including circuit splits, state surveys, and law review symposia.
 It also provides guidance on the preemption check that helps ensure your written product will be unique and valuable, as well as organizing research, editing, and building credibility with comprehensive footnotes crediting experts in the field.